polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Still stuck with Android studio bugs and error for mini project Federated Learning, but i will give my best to sort it out this as soon as possible :)
 * Encourage My friends @cibaca @Bearbear @Hitoishi Das @Shivam Raisharma @Harkirat @Sarah Majors @Samuela Anastasi @Frida
 #60daysofudacity

+### Day 34:

+#### Polarbeargo

+* Rewatching lesson 7 Federated learning section Garbage Collection and Common Errors.
+* Meet important papers and start reading [The GraphSLAM Algorithm with Applications to Large-Scale Mapping of Urban Structures](http://robot.cc/papers/thrun.graphslam.pdf) to 3.4.
+Inference.
+* Reading Robotic Software Engineer Nanodegree program project Map my world robot to section 7 RTAB-Map Visualization Tools - Database Viewer.
+* Reading AI for Trading Nanodegree Program to lesson 17 Exchanged Traded founds felt I need rewatching again.
+* Today with mentor Sefyi's assistant, I finally fix all error log and finished native ROS package dependency install.
+Launch Adaptive Monte Carlo Localization package successfully and finally let Hsin bot enter its finish line.
+Have to focus on continuous learning writing a research paper using latex it is really fun, beautiful and the process to learn where I made mistakes and learn from this process.
+![][image55]
+* Today I get a lot of encouragement from Frida, She encourages a lot of classmates.
+I'm truly happy when she spent time answering my questions and the beautiful cute gif she sent to me.
+Talking to her is my important fun time today.
+Because of her, I regain my courage.